LucianaMarques/lucianamarques/README.md

 ### Hi there 👋

+My name is Luciana, but feel free to call me Lu :)

+I am a software engineer very passionate about learning everything about Computer Science, Math, Arts and everything that lies in between these.

 <!--
 **LucianaMarques/lucianamarques** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.